SOM-Research/jsonDiscoverer/README.md

 So far, these are the projects:

 * fr.inria.atlanmod.json.discoverer.
-Xtext-based project which defines a small DSL to parse JSON files.
-The project includes also the needed discoverers to get Ecore models from JSON files.
+This project includes the needed discoverers to get Ecore models from JSON files.
 * fr.inria.atlanmod.json.discoverer.coverage.
 EMF project defining an Ecore model to represent coverage models
 * fr.inria.atlanmod.json.discoverer.ui.
 This project contributes to Eclipse platform, in particular, the MoDisco project to provide the needed UI for using the discoverers.
 * fr.inria.atlanmod.json.discoverer.tests.
 This project includes some classes to test the discoverers.
 This may not work in your computer.
+* fr.inria.atlanmod.json.discoverer.zoo.
+This project includes some JSON examples coming form different APIs.
 * fr.inria.atlanmod.json.web.
 Web project including some servlets to provide web access to the discoverers.

 The webpage of the service can be found in the branch gh-pages.

+This project also uses the following external libraries:

+* com.google.gson.
+GSON library built as an Eclipse plugin project.

 Installation and Usage
 ----------------------